antonykamp/antonykamp/README.md

 ### Hi there, I'm Antony 👋

-Just a student at the HPI Potsdam.
+A student at the HPI Potsdam.

 🔭 I’m mostly working on [entel.me](https://github.com/entel-me/entel)
 👯 I’m looking to collaborate on more scientific projects
 🌱 I’m currently learning [blitz](https://github.com/blitz-js/blitz)

-😄 Pronouns: he/him
 <!--
 **antonykamp/antonykamp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.